joshuawenata/mini2/README.md

 # Fall Of Aethel

-Welcome to Fall Of Aethel, a collaborative software project developed by Joshua Wenata Sunarto, Doni Pebruantoro, Timothy Andrian, Alessandro Raphael Wirawan, and Jostefany Jaya.
+Welcome to Fall Of Aethel, a collaborative software project developed by Joshua Wenata Sunarto, Doni Pebruantoro, Timothy Andrian, Alessandro Raphael Wirawan, and Josefany Jaya.

 ## License